 Higher Education (HE) plays a fundamental role in shaping our subjectivities and social relationships.
-HE curricula and pedagogies can reproduce discrimination; but they also have the potential to promote social inclusion.
-BRIDGES addresses how Higher Education Institutions (HEI) can tackle discrimination and promote social inclusion by building relationships with marginalised groups in civil society.
+HE curricula and pedagogies can and do reproduce discrimination and exclusion; but they also have the potential to promote social inclusion.
+BRIDGES aims to suggest ways in which Higher Education Institutions (HEI) can tackle discrimination and promote social inclusion by building relationships with marginalised groups in civil society, and eliminating barriers to their access to universities and HE more generally.
 To achieve these objectives, BRIDGES constitutes a strategic partnership between HEI and Civil Society Organisations (CSO) in 4 European countries (Spain, Germany, the UK, and Greece).

 BRIDGES will produce 4 outcomes:

 - BRIDGES Toolkit on innovative strategies for dismantling structures of exclusion and transforming HE curricula from a decolonial feminist perspective.
 Read the Greek-language toolkit below, download it here, or access the English-language toolkit on the Virtual Lab.

 - BRIDGES Course “Inclusion Without Discrimination,” aimed at current and future HE instructors, the course will be designed using participatory research methods adapted to curricular design and test-taught by HEI and CSO instructors during year 2 of the project (3 ECTS).

 - BRIDGES Monograph “Diversifying Knowledges, Building Inclusive Societies: Theories and Methods of Narrative Productions.”
 An open access monograph of narrative productions co-authored by the researchers in partner HEI and CSO working at the intersections of multiple marginalisations across the research sites.
 The monograph will include a methodological guide to narrative productions and participatory curriculum design, systematising the project’s own research and teaching processes.